 As with any financial plan, there can be a number of different scenarios developed and identified to show the best, worst and most likely outcomes faced by FSS that would impact our financial position.
 Some of these scenarios have been outlined below however this list is not exhaustive.
-Along with the scenarios, we have also developed a spread sheet model which allows us to see the outcome of these scenarios materialising and the impact this would have on the our financial position, factoring in the known budgetary requirements as outlined above.
-These scenarios assume no change in the remit of FSS.
+Along with the scenarios, we are also developing a spread sheet model which allows us to see the outcome of these scenarios materialising and the impact this would have on the our financial position, factoring in the known budgetary requirements as outlined above.
+These scenarios assume no change in the remit of FSS but clearly this will need to be addressed once the impact of exiting the EU is clearer.